po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 ### Create and Clone a Repository

-* Let's use `git clone` to create a clone a remote repository.
+* Let's use `git clone` to create a clone of a remote repository.

 * Navigate to [GitHub](https://github.com/) and create a new repository by clicking on the green `new` button at the top left and entering `git-guide-sample` in the `Repository Name` box.